Pleistoscene/emerald-games-wireless-RFP/README.md

 ## 2. About Us

 We are an independent game development company focused on creating and promoting original indie games.
 Our first game, *The Last Conflict*, was released on Steam in 2017.
 Since then, we’ve been growing our team and expanding our technical foundation.
-We are now planning to upgrade our wireless network to ensure strong security and reliable performance across the company.
+We are now planning to upgrade our wireless network to ensure strong security and reliable performance across the office.

 ## 3. Project Scope

 This project is about setting up a good wireless network for the office at Emerald Games.
-We want something that works well, is secure, and can handle lots of people using it at once — especially since we’re a game company and use heavy internet stuff all the time.
+We want something that works well, is secure, and can handle lots of people using it at once.
+Especially since we’re a game company and use heavy internet stuff all the time.

 ### Objectives
 - Get solid wireless coverage everywhere in the office